open-mmlab/mmdetection/docs/en/user_guides/config.md

 By setting the `_base_` field, we can set which files the current configuration file inherits from.

-When `_base_` is a string of a file path, it means inherit the contents of one config file.
+When `_base_` is a string of a file path, it means inheriting the contents from one config file.

 ```python
 _base_ = './mask-rcnn_r50_fpn_1x_coco.py'
 ```

-When `_base_` is a list of multiple file paths, it means inheriting multiple files.
+When `_base_` is a list of multiple file paths, it means inheriting from multiple files.

 ```python
 _base_ = [